Nothing is easier than making this ranch kale chip recipe. You can snack on this nutrient-dense snack as a replacement for crackers or popcorn.

 - Even Sizes: Put like-sized pieces of kale on the same baking sheet.
 If one piece is the size of your palm and another is the size of your thumb, the smaller one will bake much more quickly than the other and the smaller one will likely burn before the larger one is finished cooking.

-- After taking the leaves off the kale, massage the leaves with oil (not too much!) and sprinkle with salt.
+After taking the leaves off the kale, massage the leaves with oil (not too much!) and sprinkle with the ranch seasoning.

-4. Remove the leaves from the baking sheet and place into a bowl for serving.
+Remove the leaves from the baking sheet and place into a bowl for serving and serve immediately.